By Megan Schrantz, Ed.D., LPCC

 https://forge.medium.com/advice-for-coping-with-seasonal-depression-from-9-people-who-have-it-a5c04fdfe996

-The sympathetic nervous system (SNS) is responsible for our “fight, flight or freeze” response and has been essential to our survival since beginning of our existence.
+The sympathetic nervous system (SNS) is responsible for our “fight, flight or freeze” response and has been essential to our survival since the beginning of our existence.
 In the case of traumatic, threatening emotional, mental and physical experiences, this fear response can become altered.
-Connection between the amygdala and hypothalamus causes change to the hypothalamic-pituitary-adrenal axis (HPA), increasing cortisol levels and increased HR, increase respiratory rate, hypervigilance, and sleep disturbance.
+Connection between the amygdala and hypothalamus causes change to the hypothalamic-pituitary-adrenal axis (HPA), increasing cortisol levels and increased HR, increased respiratory rate, hypervigilance, and sleep disturbance.
 There are several neural connections and neurotransmitters acting on the amygdala contributing to fear response, and medication management has its risks.
 In hopes to improve overall outcomes of patients, many people and practitioners have utilized complementary and alternative medicines (CAM).

-Yoga is probably the most known and utilized form of CAM in the united states.
+Yoga is probably the most known and utilized form of CAM in the United States.
 Yoga has been practiced for thousands of years to heal both physical and mental ailments.
 Philosophically, Yoga is defined as “Union”, and often interpreted as “union to the divine within”.
 Union is achieved through pranayama- breathing and asanas- postures.
 This ancient Eastern tradition has gained popularity due to the awareness of the mind-body-spirit, holistic approaches in America and Europe.
 There is now a fair scientific understanding and body of research validating its potential benefit as an integrative intervention.

 There are several benefits to incorporating yoga that could benefit people with trauma.
 It is important to assess one’s state of stability prior to introducing yoga therapy.
 In yoga philosophy, the concept of krama means “in the correct order” and can reduce risk of additional pain and suffering caused by the treatment.
-Just as establishing a sense of safety prior to other trauma therapies is essential, it is also to do so with yoga.
+Just as establishing a sense of safety prior to other trauma therapies is essential, it is also recommended to do so with yoga.

 Controlling the length of inhale and exhale and manipulating the diaphragm stimulates the Vagus nerve or CN X and parasympathetic response to “rest and digest”.
 This effectively promotes cardiac relaxation, decreases contractility in the atria and ventricles (less-so).
 Primarily, it reduces conduction speed through the atrioventricular node.
 CN X can lower cortisol levels via modulating the hypothalamic-pituitary-adrenal-axis.
 Which is thought to be hyperactive in people with trauma and stress disorders.